gfunk77/Frontend-Mentor/results-summary/README.md

 This is a solution to the [Results Summary challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV)

+Initially I built this project with normal html markup.
+As I was adding in the JavaScript, I was just having fun removing more and more of the html.
+This final result does not represent best practices in JS.
+That wasn't my goal here.

 ### The challenge

 Users should be able to: